MoonDragon-MD/ArtOfRallyCoPilot/README.md

 # Art Of Rally CoPilot
 This mod integrates the audio as a real co -pilot, I started from the existing mod: [Art Of Rally Pace Notes](https://github.com/Theaninova/ArtOfRallyPaceNotes)

-Use only with WAV files from a second otherwise otherwise it does not load them and must be of the format: Not compressed PCM, with 8 or 16 bit, mono or stereo
+Use only with WAV files from a second otherwise otherwise it does not load them and must be of the format: Not compressed PCM, 16 bit, stereo

+NB: With my version of ffmpeg the wav file was not being read by Unity so I recoded with “fre:ac free audio converter” with wav setting “Signed 16 bit PCM”

+In the “Make-assets” folder you will find the script to create the audios and the GIMP file for the images.
+The script starts with “python3 genera-audio-wav.py” and has as dependency “pip install edge-tts”

 Soon I will make a version for Nexusmod